lzhengchun/lzhengchun.github.io/index.md

 I develope end-to-end analytical performance models to transform understanding of the behavior of science workflows in extreme-scale science environments.
 More specifically, these models are developed to predict the behavior of a science workflow before it is implemented, to explain why performance does not meet design goals, and to architect science environments to meet workflow needs.

-I received my bachelor's degree in _Manufacturing Engineering of Flight Vehicles_ from the Northwestern Polytechnic University, China; my master's degree in _Guidance Navigation and Control_ from the Northwestern Polytechnic University, China; and my Ph.D. in computer science (awarded ___Summa Cum Laude___, the highest honor) from the Universitat Autònoma de Barcelona, Spain.
+I received my bachelor's degree in _Manufacturing Engineering of Flight Vehicles_ in 2010, from the Northwestern Polytechnic University, China; my master's degree in _Guidance Navigation and Control_ in 2013, from the Northwestern Polytechnic University, China; and my Ph.D. in _Computer Science_ (Informática) (awarded ___Summa Cum Laude___, the highest honor) in 2016, from the Universitat Autònoma de Barcelona, Spain.

 ---
 ## Research Interests: